MeToo movement: Animal advocacy

 The #MeToo movement has had an impact on the field of animal advocacy.
 For instance, on January 30, 2018, Politico published an article titled, "Female Employees Allege Culture of Sexual Harassment at Humane Society: Two senior officials, including the CEO, have been investigated for incidents dating back over a decade."
 The article concerned allegations against then-Humane Society of the United States CEO Wayne Pacelle and animal protection activist Paul Shapiro.
 Pacelle soon resigned.
 Shapiro also left the Humane Society of the United States shortly thereafter.
 Both men have nonetheless continued to hold leadership positions either in, or adjacent to, the animal protection movement.

 Churches

 In November 2017, the hashtag #ChurchToo was started by Emily Joy and Hannah Paasch on Twitter and began trending in response to #MeToo as a way to try to highlight and stop sexual abuse that happens in a church.
-In early January 2018, about a hundred evangelical women also launched #SilenceIsNotSpiritual to call for changes to how sexual misconduct is addressed win the church.
+In early January 2018, about a hundred evangelical women also launched #SilenceIsNotSpiritual to call for changes to how sexual misconduct is addressed in the church.